-- 2. Reserved.
-1/

-- 3. DEFINITIONS, SYMBOLS AND ABBREVIATIONS
+3. DEFINITIONS, SYMBOLS AND ABBREVIATIONS

-- 3.1.
+3.1.
 Definitions

-For the purpose of this Regulation,
+For the purpose of this regulation,

-- 3.1.1. "continuous regeneration" means the regeneration process of an exhaust aftertreatment system that occurs either permanently or at least once per WHTC hot start test.
-Such a regeneration process will not require a special test procedure. - 3.1.2. "delay time" means the difference in time between the change of the component to be measured at the reference point and a system response of 10 per cent of the final reading $(t{10})$ with the sampling probe being defined as the reference point.
-For the gaseous components, this is the transport time of the measured component from the sampling probe to the detector. - 3.1.3. " $\underline{\text{deNOx system}}$ " means an exhaust after-treatment system designed to reduce emissions of oxides of nitrogen (NOx) (e.g. passive and active lean NOx catalysts, NOx adsorbers and selective catalytic reduction (SCR) systems). - 3.1.4. "diesel engine" means an engine which works on the compression-ignition principle. - 3.1.5. "drift" means the difference between the zero or span responses of the measurement instrument after and before an emissions test. - 3.1.6. "engine family" means a manufacturers grouping of engines which, through their design as defined in paragraph 5.2. of this annex, have similar exhaust emission characteristics; all members of the family shall comply with the applicable emission limit values.
+- 3.1.1. "continuous regeneration" means the regeneration process of an exhaust aftertreatment system that occurs either permanently or at least once per WHTC hot start test. - 3.1.2. "delay time" means the difference in time between the change of the component to be measured at the reference point and a system response of 10 per cent of the final reading (t{10}) with the sampling probe being defined as the reference point.
+For the gaseous components, this is the transport time of the measured component from the sampling probe to the detector. - 3.1.3. " $\underline{deNOx \ system}$ " means an exhaust after-treatment system designed to reduce emissions of oxides of nitrogen (NO_x) (e.g. passive and active lean NO_x catalysts, NO_x adsorbers and selective catalytic reduction (SCR) systems). - 3.1.4. "diesel engine" means an engine which works on the compression-ignition principle. - 3.1.5. "drift" means the difference between the zero or span responses of the measurement instrument after and before an emissions test. - 3.1.6. "engine family" means a manufacturers grouping of engines which, through their design as defined in paragraph 5.2. of this gtr, have similar exhaust emission characteristics; all members of the family shall comply with the applicable emission limit values.